 In 2020, June 20th marks the Summer Solstice, the day of the year when the Sun reaches the Tropic of Cancer, its highest point in the Northern Hemisphere.
 The day of the Summer Solstice is also the longest day of the year for those of us living north of the Equator.
 Modern calendars refer to this day as the first day of summer, though ancient reckoning actually viewed May 1 as the beginning of summer, and the Solstice as “Midsummer,” the halfway point of the season.
 Which actually makes a lot of sense.
-Here’s why:
+Read on to find out why!

 What is Midsummer?

 Because the Solstice marks not only the Sun’s greatest potency, as well as the turning point at which the length of days begins to wane, this older viewpoint does make sense.
 After all, most Americans consider Memorial Day to be the unofficial start of summer, and Labor Day the unofficial end.
 Both days fall about three weeks earlier than the astronomical dates that mark the passage of the seasons.

 Mid-June was also the time when honey was allowed to ferment to make mead, a wine-like beverage.
 As one legend has it, a bride’s father would give the groom all the mead he wanted after the wedding, and the term “honeymoon” was used coined.
 Thus many of our ancestors also referred to June’s full Moon as the “Mead Moon.”

 An old Swedish proverb says, “Midsummer Night is not long but it sets many cradles rocking.”
 This is because after the Midsummer celebrations in June, where many Swedes celebrate, many babies are born in March.